-- Re-teaching: For those students who did not meet the content-specific learning goal(s), implement a new approach to instruction to support their continued progress.
-OR - b.
-Extension: If students met or exceeded the content-specific learning goal(s), implement instruction to build on and/or extend what your students were able to demonstrate during the learning segment.
+a.
+Re-teaching: For those students who did not meet the content-specific learning goal(s) and ELD goal(s), if appropriate, implement a new approach to instruction to support their continued progress.

+b.
+Extension: If students met or exceeded the content-specific learning goal(s) and ELD goal(s), if appropriate, implement instruction to build on and/or extend what your students were able to demonstrate during the learning segment.